najirod02/brake-actuator/README.md

 To move the motor, another timer is used, allowing for control of the stepper motor’s movements velocity.

-At the moment each step should take 1ms meaning that to move of 1cm it is required 1 second.
-This movement is slow but can be modified whenever we are sure that the actual implementation works.
+At the moment on each second, 8 pulses are generated.
+With this configuration we expect the motor to move at a sustained speed that allows to visually see if it works.